ga4gh/va-spec/docs/source/examples/variant-pathogenicity-statement.rst

       "system": "https://dataexchange.clinicalgenome.org/codes/"
     },

-    # The 'classification' attribute reports a single, familiar term of art in the domain summarizing
+    # The 'classification' attribute reports a single, established term of art in the domain summarizing
-    # the outcome of the Proposition assessment - here reporting the variant to be 'Likely Pathogenic'.
+    # the outcome of the Proposition assessment above - here reporting the variant 'Likely Pathogenic'.
     "classification": {
       "code": "cg000007",
       "label": "Likely pathogenic",
       "system": "https://dataexchange.clinicalgenome.org/codes/"
     },

-    # A list of 'Method' objects each describing a method, protocol, or guideline followed in generating
+    # A list of 'Method' objects each describing a method, protocol, or guideline followed to generate
-    # the knowledge expressed in the Statement, or evidence supporting this knowledge.
+    # the knowledge reported in the Statement, or evidence supporting this knowledge.
     "specifiedBy": {
       "label": "ClinGen PAH ACMG Specifications v1",
       "reportedIn": {